Spears leads Georgetown against Xavier after 22-point game

 The Hoyas and Musketeers meet Friday for the first time in Big East play this season.

-TOP PERFORMERS: Jay Heath averages 1.9 made 3-pointers per game for the Hoyas, scoring 14.4 points while shooting 37.8% from beyond the arc.
-Spears is averaging 17.2 points, 4.9 assists and 1.5 steals over the last 10 games for Georgetown.
+TOP PERFORMERS: Spears is averaging 17.2 points, 4.9 assists and 1.5 steals for the Hoyas.
+Brandon Murray is averaging 12.4 points and 3.3 assists over the last 10 games for Georgetown.

-Souley Boum is averaging 17 points and 4.2 assists for the Musketeers.
-Adam Kunkel is averaging 1.4 made 3-pointers over the last 10 games for Xavier.

 LAST 10 GAMES: Hoyas: 4-6, averaging 71.4 points, 33.9 rebounds, 12.0 assists, 6.9 steals and 4.7 blocks per game while shooting 43.8% from the field.
 Their opponents have averaged 72.7 points per game.